vuejs/v2.vuejs.org/src/guide/render-function.md

   nativeOn: {
     click: this.nativeClickHandler
   },
-  // Custom directives.
+  // 自定义指令.
 Note that the binding's
   // oldValue cannot be set, as Vue keeps track
   // of it for you.
   directives: [